jakesower/json-expressions/docs/expressions.md

 ## $debug

+**Pack:** `base`

-Logs a value to console and returns it unchanged (useful for debugging pipelines).
-This is a good expression for custom implementations.
+Logs the operand, input data, and result to console and returns the result unchanged.
+Useful for debugging expression pipelines.

 ```javascript
 // Debug intermediate value in pipeline